slacgismo/gismo-cloud-deploy/README.md

                           re-deployment services.
 Default value is False

   -i, --imagetag TEXT     Specifiy the image tag.
 Default value is 'latest'
+                          This option command did not work with [ -b | --build ] option command.

   -do, --docker  BOOL     Default value is False.
 If it is True, the services
                           run in docker environment.
 Otherwise, the services run